SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 influences how the code is interpreted by the interpreter.

 This **does not** happen in C and C++, because the compiler ignores whitespace.
 For this reason, we say that they are **whitespace-independent** languages.
-Instead we use braces to tell the compiler that a piece of code belongs (it's inside) a block of other code or not.
+Instead, we use braces to tell the compiler that a piece of code belongs (it's inside) a block of other code or not.

 That means that indentation would be optional, but it's important anyway for keeping a